Code-Institute-Submissions/Federvgh-ms4-broder/README.md

 ## Database Design

 This database uses a SQL database through PostgreSQL.
-They were originally built in JSON files, [which can be found here](products/fixtures).
+They were originally built in JSON files.

 ### Categories Database